top of page

 DO WOMEN ADD TO THE CONTROVERSY?

 In some cases, yes, they do.
-Women take pride in saying they work to keep themselves occupied or contribute to society, while the bread and butter is taken care of by the ‘man of the house’.
+Women take pride in saying they work to keep themselves occupied or contribute to society, while the bread and butter are taken care of by the ‘man of the house’.

-Some may flaunt extravagant lifestyles, if their male colleagues can’t afford the same, and generate envy.
+Some may flaunt extravagant lifestyles if their male colleagues can’t afford the same and generate envy.

 EQUALITY LIES IN DECISION-MAKING POWERS